 - OECD Outlook: Statistics and Projections has archived versions back to 1967.
 Forecasts are short term.
 Includes the OECD economies, covering expenditures, foreign trade, output, labor markets, interest and exchange rates, balance of payments, and government debt.
 For the non-OECD regions, foreign trade and current account series are available.
 It also comprises statistics on demand and gross domestic product (GDP), deflators and prices, general government accounts, households and business sectors, labor market, financial data, foreign exchange market, balance of payments, supply block, oil market and other raw materials.

-- Haver Analytics (located on the restricted workstations in Firestone (A Floor - RIS Suite), Stokes Library, and Engineering Library).
-Downloading Instructions.
-Princeton subscribes to 2 families of Haver forecasting services:
+- Haver Analytics (located on the restricted workstations located near Firestone A-13-J.), Stokes Library, and Engineering Library).
+Also see Haver Excel User Manual, Downloading Instructions, and Haver Excel Options.
+Princeton subscribes to 3 families of Haver forecasting services: